The brutal reality of the Silk Stream Bridge

 Abandoned north marsh wetlands, May 2021

-No one should need reminding that the Welsh Harp (Brent Reservoir) has been designated a Site of Special Scientific Interest (SSSI) since 1950, notified primarily for breeding wetland birds, the diversity of wintering waterfowl and rare fenland plants.
-Many species of waterbird have seen local breeding numbers drop by as much as 80% since 2000.
-Many rare plants have disappeared.
-Thirty years of habitat neglect by successive statutory bodies has without doubt contributed to this.
-And yet none of the three landowners — Barnet Council, Canal and River Trust, Brent Council — hold an official list of protected flora and fauna, or a map of invasive species, or robust plans to reverse falls in protected bird numbers; Barnet Coucil don’t even have an ecologist, a biodiversity officer or any biodiversity plan.
-In the meantime the north marsh SSSI bird refuge — a haven of islands, pools, scrapes and quiet breeding areas — has been allowed to become a lost jungle.
+And yet none of the three landowners — Barnet Council, Canal and River Trust, Brent Council — hold an official list of protected flora and fauna, or a map of invasive species, or robust plans to reverse falls in protected bird numbers.
+Barnet Council don’t even have an ecologist, a biodiversity officer or any biodiversity plan.
+In the meantime the north marsh SSSI bird refuge — once a haven of islands, pools, scrapes and quiet breeding areas — has been allowed to become a lost outpost.

 Abandoned North Marsh Wetlands, May 2021